ioccc-src/winner/1993/vanb/README.md

 	Marietta, GA  30067
 	USA

-Judges' comments:

-    To run:
+## To build:

-	make vanb
+        make all

+	NOTE: This entry may not compile when using modern compilers.

+### To run

 	./vanb 'exp'

 	where:
 	    'exp'	an octal expression

+## Judges' comments

     The octal expression may contain: